stevedev75/readme_generator/README.md

   * [License](#license)

   ## Installation
-  Installation
+  installation

   ## Usage
-  Usage
+  usage

   ## Contribution
-  Contributors
+  contrib

   ## Instructions
-  xyz
+  instr

   ## Credits
-  uzx
+  cred

   ## License
-  This application is covereed under the Apache license.
+  This application is covereed under the Eclipse license.

   ## Questions
     For questions, you may email me at the address below, or review my work in my GitHub repository.
-  * Email: steve@rmail
+  * Email: sdsdsdsd
-  * GitHub: github
+  * GitHub: dsdsdsds